ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 #hca-development - channel for discussion about the current development work, sorting testing, answering questions etc

-#hca-wrangler-metadata - this is where most of the discussion relating to wrangling and the the HCA metadata are discussed
+#hca-wrangler-metadata - this is where most of the discussion relating to wrangling and the HCA metadata are discussed

 #dcp-2 - This is a shared channel with the HCA slack.
 It is used for general announcements about the DCP or questions about the DCP, this is a good place to introduce yourself when you have logged in.